We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 3 What we do when suicide risk is identified

-When suicide risk is identified, we work with te tamaiti or rangatahi, their whānau or family and other professionals to secure immediate safety for te tamaiti and then develop a plan to safely restore their wellbeing.
+When suicide risk is identified, we work with te tamaiti or rangatahi, their whānau or family and other professionals to secure immediate safety for te tamaiti or rangatahi and then develop a plan to safely restore their wellbeing.

 When suicide risk is identified